areyes986/learning-journal/javascript.md

 - script is a series on instructions a computer can follow.
 Each instruction/step is know as a **statement**.
 Statements should end with a semicolon.
 - statments are organized into **code blocks.** They are surrounded by curly braces.
 They are often used to group together many statements making it more readable.

 **variables** "var" ,can store data that `<script>` needs to do its job.
 "Memory".
 They arre used to represent values in your scripts that are likely to change.
+Must be defined!

 **=** is called a assignment operator.
 Says you are going to asssign a value ot the variable.
 Until you have assigned a value to a variable, the value is *undefined.*